 The Show-Me State has something to show you.
 It lands as the best place to hunt waterfowl mid-migration.
 Why?
 Because two major river systems—the Mississippi and the Missouri—bring ducks and geese into the state right when waterfowl season can get a little wonky.

 Mid-season can be tough hunting at times because ducks and geese are starting to get savvy to decoys and calls, or they have simply moved on from where you had seen them days earlier.
 While Missouri is good for waterfowl all season long, it’s definitely the state you want to be in when other places just aren’t producing.
-Missouri is so good, in fact, that over 250,000 ducks were harvested in the 2022 season, with just under 10 ducks going to each licensed hunter.
+Missouri is so good, in fact, the state’s estimated harvest was 625,700 ducks (2023) and 394,700 ducks (2024), with a harvest rate of over 10 ducks per hunter last year.
 Access is also good in Missouri, especially with the state’s “Managed Hunts” program.

 Take a closer look at Missouri: